-During the year ended December 31, 2023, the Company, through its subsidiary MGLIT, entered into rightof-use lease agreements for warehouses and dormitories.
+The Company, through its subsidiary MGLIT, is party to right-of-use lease agreements for warehouses and dormitories.
 These agreements are for terms of between 30 and 36 months.

 Future payments for right-of-use leases and financing agreements are detailed below: